roxmer/bibbox-documentation/docs/technical.md

             size 10M
         }

 7. Next in the provisioning, we will download the source files of the Liferay portal as a handy ZIP file.
 The file should only be downloaded, if it doesn't yet exist on the virtual machine.
-If it doesn't, it should be saved to **/opt/**.
+It will be saved to **/opt/**.
 If the file is already there, because we ran the Vagrant provisioning more than once, only a message should be displayed.

         if [ ! -f "/opt/liferay-ce-portal-tomcat-7.0-ga3.zip" ]; then
             echo "Downloading Liferay, this might take a while...";